Table of Contents

 We can hardly find a person who has not suffered abdominal pain at least once in their life.
-Abdominal pain can be of different types, caused by a variety of causes ranging from simple diseases to life-threatening diseases.
-Regardless of cause and severity, this poses a problem for patients who need to see a doctor.
+Basically, Abdominal pain can be of different types.
+That caused by a variety of causes.
+Ranging from simple diseases to life-threatening diseases.
+Regardless of cause and severity and.
+This poses a problem for patients and.
+Who needs to see a doctor.

 Types of abdominal pain:

-- Pain on the wall: it is also called somatic pain.
-Some harmful agents stimulate the parietal peritoneum by causing acute and localized pains.
-This type of pain is worse because of the movements.
+Basically.
+It is also called somatic pain.
+While Some harmful agents stimulate the parietal peritoneum.
+Or by causing acute and localized pains.
+Although this type of pain is worse because of the movements.

-- Referred pain: here, the pain, which comes from other sources, is felt in the abdomen by the feeding of the common nerves.
-Example: conditions such as pleuritis, pericarditis, torsion tests, etc. They cause pain in the abdominal area due to the presence of nerves with the same value as the root (segments of the spine).
+Here, the pain, which comes from other sources.
+Is felt in the abdomen.
+By the feeding of the common nerves.
+Example: if conditions such as pleuritis, pericarditis and torsion tests, etc. Although then they cause pain in the abdominal area.
+Due to the presence of nerves with the same value as the root (segments of the spine).

-It has already been mentioned that abdominal pain has died for the affected person and their family members, regardless of their cause and severity.
-The intensity of the pain may not always indicate the severity of the condition, as severe pain may be due to mild conditions such as indigestion and flatulence, while mild pain may occur in such situations.
+It has already been mentioned.
+That another abdominal pain has died for the affected person.
+And their family members.
+Regardless of their cause and severity.
+However, the intensity of the pain may not always indicate the severity of the condition.
+Severe pain may be due to mild conditions.
+Such as both indigestion and flatulence.
+While mild pain may occur or in such situations.

 Modes of presentation of abdominal pain:

-- Acute abdominal pain: here the pain is sudden, with a rapid onset and a short course, which may be due to serious or minor injuries.
-The term “acute abdomen” is used in conditions in which the patient complains of acute abdominal symptoms that suggest a life-threatening illness or that may or may not require urgent surgery.
-Acute pain may be of a colonic nature or not.
+here the pain is sudden.
+With a rapid onset and a short course.
+Which may be due to serious or minor injuries.
+The term “acute abdomen” is used in conditions.
+In which the patient complains of acute abdominal symptoms.
+That suggests a life-threatening illness.
+That may or may not require urgent surgery.
+While Acute pain or may be of a colonic nature or not.

-- Chronic abdominal pain: the pain is persistent and recurrent or is characterized by long-suffering.
-The complaints persist for a long time with fluctuations in the intensity of the symptoms.
+While the pain is persistent and recurrent or is characterized by long-suffering.
+However, the complaints persist for a long time with fluctuations in the intensity of the symptoms.

-- Sub-acute abdominal pain: as its name suggests, the duration of pain varies between acute and chronic conditions.
+As its name suggests.
+Although the duration of pain varies between acute.
+And chronic conditions.

-- Acute exacerbation: in this state, a person with chronic symptoms is manifested by the sudden onset of symptoms that simulate an acute condition.
-In such cases, the patient or witnesses present the history of chronic suffering.
+In this state.
+Basically, a person with chronic symptoms is manifested.
+By the sudden onset of symptoms.
+However that simulates an acute condition.
+In such cases.
+Although if the patient or witnesses present.
+Then the history of chronic suffering.

 Causes of abdominal pain: